gj1342/CodeAlpha_Hangman_Game/README.md

 ## Prerequisites

 -   Python 3.x
+-   A text file named `words.txt` containing one word per line.

 ## How to Run

+1.  **Create `words.txt`:** Create a text file named `words.txt` in the same directory as the Python script.
+Add one word per line to this file.
-1.  **Save the script:** Save the provided Python code as `hangman.py`.
+2.  **Save the script:** Save the provided Python code as `hangman_with_file.py`.
-2.  **Run the script:** Open your terminal or command prompt, navigate to the directory where you saved `hangman.py`, and run the following command:
+3.  **Run the script:** Open your terminal or command prompt, navigate to the directory where you saved `hangman_with_file.py`, and run the following command:

     ```bash
-    python hangman.py
+    python hangman_with_file.py
     ```

-3.  **Play the game:** Follow the prompts to guess the letters and try to figure out the hidden word.
+4.  **Play the game:** Follow the prompts to guess the letters and try to figure out the hidden word.

 ## Game Instructions